quinn/resume/README.md

 *Neue Galerie* 2010\
 Application development

--   Created new website and e-commerce platform for Neue Galerie in New York in collaboration with Pentagram.
+-   Created new website and e-commerce platform at in collaboration with Pentagram.

 *Walker Group CRM* 2008\
 Application development